-Visit Training Dates to access the Hands-On Training Calendar.
-All dates that are scheduled are listed, and if available, there will be room numbers and directions.
+Visit Training Dates to access the Hands-On Training Form.
+All dates that are scheduled are listed.
 If your location is not listed, please contact us.
 You must be pre-registered to attend the Hands-On training class.
 No drop-ins allowed.

 How long are the Hands-On training classes?

 The morning courses begin with registration at 7:30am and class begins at 8:00am.
 The afternoon course begins with registration at 12:30pm and class begins at 1:00pm.
 Both morning and afternoon courses are Four (4) hours long.

 Is there any additional information I need before taking the Hands-On training?

 It is highly recommended that each person take the National Incident Management System (NIMS) is 700 prior to participating in the Hands-On training.

 What equipment is needed to host a Hands-On training class?

 In addition to your decontamination unit and supporting equipment, it is suggested that host hospitals provide snacks for participants, along with plenty of ice and water.
 You should also have your equipment readily available and ready.
 Have your Decon unit set up prior to the morning class.